mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ```

 The result of the application of the above whole pipeline of operation is
-a `ZIO[Console with Any with Consumer with Clock, Throwable, Unit]`, which means an effect that
-writes to the console something it read from a Kafka consumer, and can fail with a `Throwable`, and
-finally produces no value.
-In somebody asks why we need also a `Clock` to execute the effect, the
-answer is that the transducer executes operations on chunks directly using `Fiber`s, and so it
-requires the capability to schedule them properly.
+a `ZIO[Console with Any with Consumer with Clock, Throwable, Unit]`, which means an effect that writes to the console something that it read from a Kafka consumer and can fail with a `Throwable`, and finally produces no value.
+When somebody asks why we also need a `Clock` to execute the effect, the answer is that the transducer runs operations on chunks directly using `Fiber`s, so it requires the ability to schedule them properly.

 ### 5.4.
 Handling Poison Pills

-When we use `ZStream`, we must remember that he default behavior for a consumer stream when encountering a deserialization failure is to fail the stream.
-Until now, we developed the _happy path_, that is when everything goes fine.
-However, many errors can rise during messages elaboration.
+When we use `ZStream`, we must remember that the default behavior for a consumer stream when encountering a deserialization failure is to fail the stream.
+Until now, we developed the _happy path_, which is when everything goes fine.
+However, many errors can arise during messages elaboration.

-One of the possibles are deserialization error of the messages.
-We define as a _poison pill_ a message having a schema that isn't deserializable.
-If it's not properly manage, the reading of a poison pill message will terminate the whole stream.
+One of the possibles is the deserialization error of the messages.
+We define as a _poison pill_ a message having a schema that can't be deserialized.
+If it's not managed correctly, reading a poison pill message will terminate the whole stream.

 Fortunately, zio-kafka let us deserialize the key and the value of a massage in a `Try`, just call the `asTry` method of a `Serde`: